AUSSDA/reproducible_research/open_science_reproducible_research.md

 What do these scenarios have in common?
 They both emphasize the difference between trusting and showing: Trusting research results - and trusting others to trust you - is vastly different from *showing* them the way you came to conclusions ([Stark 2017](http://www.practicereproducibleresearch.org/core-chapters/0-preface.html)).

 Then, you might wonder how exactly to reach reproducibility.
 The following sections will go into more detail on specific tools, but here is a short summary for you before: Reproducibility is directly tied to computational methods and often used synonymously to computational reproducibility - the practice of leveraging computational methods to practice reproducible research.
-Watch the video below to get a deeper understanding of how computational methods and reproducibility relate:
+Watch the video below to see how computational methods and reproducibility relate:

 !?[⏯](video/course1-clip3.mp4 "Extract from the Infra4NextGen workshop on [*Open science and reproducible research in RStudio and Jupyter Notebook*](https://infra4nextgen.com/events/workshop-open-science-reproducible-research/), speaker: [Franz Eder](https://www.franz-eder.info/), University of Innsbruck" )